xinyusun1997/CSC2516_Project/README.md

     python train_cifar.py

 This will return the SSIM score.
+Default is regression with skip connection model.